memgraph/docs/gqlalchemy/how-to-guides/loaders/make-a-custom-file-system-importer.md

 importer.translate(drop_database_on_start=True)
 ```

-If you want to see the full implementation of the `AzureBlobFileSystem` and other loader components, have a look [at the code](https://github.com/memgraph/gqlalchemy).
-Feel free to create a PR on the GQLAlchemy repository if you think of a feature we could use.
-If you have any more questions, join our community and ping us on
+If you want to see the full implementation of the `AzureBlobFileSystem` and
+other loader components, have a look [at the
+code](https://github.com/memgraph/gqlalchemy).
+Feel free to create a PR on the
+GQLAlchemy repository if you think of a new feature we could use.
+If you have
+any more questions, join our community and ping us on
 [Discord](https://discord.gg/memgraph).